eclipse-tractusx/eclipse-tractusx.github.io/docs/getting-started.md

 There is the possibility to get some [additional rights](/docs/oss/contributor-committer#official-project-contributor) on the GitHub repositories with the official Tractus-X project contributor role.

-- contact Tractus-X project lead or the committers via [Matrix Chat](https://chat.eclipse.org/#/room/#tractusx:matrix.eclipse.org)
+- Contact Tractus-X project leads or the committers via [Matrix Chat](https://chat.eclipse.org/#/room/#tractusx:matrix.eclipse.org)
 - Accept the email invitation from GitHub to join the [automotive-tractusx-contributors team at GitHub](https://github.com/orgs/eclipse-tractusx/teams)

 ## Communication channels